HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/configuration/RemoveStateInformationFromURL.md

 ## Instructions

-To remove state information from URLs, refer to the following options:
+Refer to the following options you can try to remove state information from URLs:

 ### Option 1: Configure Portal properties